haomiaohan/us-flight-delays-cancellations/README.md

-# us-flight-delays-cancellations
+# U.S. Flight Delays and Cancellation Analysis
-A data science project that aims to analyze and predict flight delays and cancellations in the US
+A data science project that aims to analyze and predict flight delays and cancellations in the US.